Dental Malpractice Insurance

 Frequently Asked Questions about Dental Malpractice Insurance

-Your Howden insurance policy is a legal contract, and its terms are therefore enforceable under law.
-Dental Protection (DP), on the other hand, offers discretionary cover which, as the name implies, means that the acceptance of any claim made by a member is subject to their discretion.
-DP has no legal obligation to provide assistance to a member.
+Your Howden policy is a legal contract, and its terms are therefore enforceable under law.
+MPS, on the other hand, offers discretionary cover which, as the name implies, means that the acceptance of any claim made by a member is subject to their discretion.
+MPS has no obligation to provide assistance to a member.

-To switch to a Howden policy, you simply complete an application form and then accept the quotation provided, effective from the date that your DP membership expires.
-We do not recommend that you allow your Howden policy to overlap with prior coverage, as this can cause problems with claim notifications.
+To switch to a Howden policy, you simply complete the online application form and then accept the quotation provided, effective from the date that your MPS membership expires.
+We do not recommend that you allow your Howden policy to overlap with prior coverage, as this can cause problems with claims notifications.

 The Limit of Indemnity means the total amount available for any one policy year to cover your liability for losses and defence costs for any single claim or claims made during that policy year.